Salesforce-VyTien/sforceProcessTDX/Slack Integration Guide.md

 ![New Process](1.1 - new process window.png)

 Select the Campaign object, then add the selection criteria. i.e. When does the action need to fire?
-In our case, Campaigns are used for many things, so we only want to fire these actions when it is a DEV Class type of Campaign, and we only want to do this for new Campaigns.
+In our case, Campaigns are used for many things, so we only want to fire these actions when it is a Dev Class type of Campaign, and we only want to do this for new Campaigns.
 Notice here we could add plenty of different conditions if required.

 ![Process Criteria](5.3 - Process Criteria.png)
 TBD: replace with new screen shot